Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 Looking back along the valley

-At the end of Codling Bank, the path meets the path that encircles Kensworth Quarry.
+At the end of Codlings Bank, the path meets the path that encircles Kensworth Quarry.
 I turned right on the Quarry path, initially heading up a steep flight of steps, with the quarry on my left.

 The steep paths beside Kensworth Quarry, part of the long circular Quarry path - I saw Cowslips and my first Herb Robert of the year here